OlgaPetan/conversion_predictors/README.md

-# conversion_predictors
+# Conversion Predictors
 The repo contains analysis on conversion predictors from sample customer data.
+The models used to test performance and fit are XGboost and Logistic Regression.

 The **conversion_predictors.pdf** file is a deck with charts showing the most salient insights